Dodging

 After all,

-surely it’s a sign
+surely its a sign

 that your new way of seeing